thayne-allen/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+`Super` is used to pass attributes from the parent class.

 ## Project Set up

 Follow these steps to set up and work on your project: